Mission (The life of the organization)

 The future is uncertain.
-The planet, our only home is under assault like never before.
-Humans threaten the environment, wilderness, animals and plants.
-Wild animals are innocent victims of illegal trafficking, cruelty and habitat loss.
+The planet, our only home, is under assault like never before.
+Humans are the greatest threat to the natural worlds.
+Wild animals are innocent victims of illegal trafficking, cruelty and habitat destruction.
 Only one out of ten survives.
-At La Senda Verde we take care of rescued wild animals, provide them a forever home, and help them to regain trust, hope and happiness.

-Vicky and Marcelo Ossio, cofounders of LSV are impassioned conservationists that have always loved and minded about animals.
+Both are impassioned conservationists that have always loved and cared about animals and nature.
 They are truly devoted, compassionate and proactive activists whose main interest is the well-being of animals.
-They think that animals have rich personal lives and can help us learn about our place in this complex and inspiring world, and respect all living beings.
-Committed to conservation and education, V and M dedicate their lives to the animals that arrive at the refuge, loving and caring them.
+They respect all living beings and think that animals have rich personal lives and can help us learn about our place in this complex and inspiring world.
+Committed to conservation, animal welfare and education, Vicky and Marcelo dedicate their lives to the animals that arrive at the refuge, loving and caring them.

 Articles & Reviews